Labour Economics, Development Economics, Family Economics, and Political Economics.

 - According to which principles are Swedish politicians recruited and promoted?

-- How is the development of China's social security system affectinging incomes, income inequality and business costs?
-How will the expansion of China's social security system affect income, income equality, and business costs?
+- How is the development and the expansion of China's social security system affectinging incomes, income inequality and business costs?

 - What types of family-friendly work-policies are used by Swedish firms, and what are the consequences of this for patterns of hiring, careers, health and productivity?

 Electoral Competition and Gender Differences in Political Careers

 Olle Folke and Johanna Rickne